decretist/Dissertation/Chapter4/pca.md

 so much that the second-recension *dicta* have more occurrences of *in*, it's that the first-recension *dicta* have fewer.

+---

-What is really interesting here is that *an* and *si* cluster with the case statements, *an* very strongly, *si* somewhat less so.
-This makes sense because indirect questions dominate the language of the case statements.
+The most visually striking feature of the function loadings plot in Figure 2 is the degree to which *an* and *si* cluster with the case statements, *an* very strongly so, *si* somewhat less strongly.
+This makes intuitive sense because indirect questions dominate the language of the case statements.
 It is a question of genre.
-So the next step in the stylometric analysis is to control for genre by removing the question words *an* and *si* from the list of function words.

----

 There are two ways in which we might go about controlling for genre in the *themata*: by editing the Gratian0 sample to remove the passages containing indirect questions from each of the case statements, and by editing the list of function words used by stylo to conduct the analysis to exclude individual words characteristic of indirect questions.
 (**Updated  1 July 2020.**)

 The case statements all follow a very regular formal pattern.
 They